openvinotoolkit/datumaro/docs/user_manual.md

 #### Customizing installation

-- <a id="core-install"></a>In restricted installation environments,
+- <a id="core-install"></a>Datumaro has the following installation options:
-  or if you need only basic Datumaro functionality, you can choose the installation option:
   - `pip install datumaro` - for core library functionality
   - `pip install datumaro[default]` - for normal CLI experience

+  In restricted installation environments, where some dependencies are not available, or if you need only the core library functionality, you can install Datumaro without extra plugins.

-- In some cases, there can be limited use for UI elements outside CLI, or limited options of installing graphical libraries in the system (various Docker environments, servers etc).
+  In some cases, installing just the core library may be not enough, because there can be limited options of installing graphical libraries in the system (various Docker environments, servers etc).
 You can select between using `opencv-python` and `opencv-python-headless` by setting the `DATUMARO_HEADLESS` environment variable to `0` or `1` before installing the package.
 It requires installation from sources (using `--no-binary`):
   ```bash